databrary/www/databrary/input/pages/about/jobs/front-end.md

 # Summary

-Databrary seeks flexible and motivated JavaScript superhero to take ownership of our unique, web-based, AngularJS-powered data library changing the face of science as we speak.
-Your mission, should you choose to accept it, will be to collaborate closely with a small, vibrant team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets in ways never before possible.
+Databrary seeks a flexible and motivated JavaScript programmer to take ownership of our unique, web-based, AngularJS-powered data library.
+Your mission will be to collaborate closely with a small, vibrant team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets in ways never before possible.

 # Responsibilities